Skip to main menu Skip to content Skip to footer

 en Español

-Portraits of summer camp showcase sun-splashed children playing sports, swimming, and getting freckles.
+Portraits of summer camp showcase sun-splashed children playing sports, swimming, and laughing.
 Not pictured is any sign of anxiety, a natural reaction to a new adventure and a several-week separation.
 All children experience a mixture of excitement and nervousness when summer camp approaches.
 For most, excitement trumps nerves, but some children develop anxiety serious enough to get in the way of what should be a fun, formative experience.

 Summer camps hone many skills useful for future success: resilience, self-reliance, and social adaptability.
-The camp experience — being away from home among peers — can help kids develop social skills, separate in a healthy way from parents, and cultivate independence.
+The camp experience — being away from home and among peers — can help kids develop social skills, separate in a healthy way from parents, and cultivate independence.
 Camp activities can help them build confidence by demonstrating mastery.
 Children are often ready for sleep-away camp around ages 10 to 12, although preparedness varies depending on age, experience, and temperament.

 Tools for taming anxiety